 Are you looking for the best luaus on Oahu that don’t feel cheesy?
 Keep scrolling for my honest review of the Experience Nutridge Luau on Oahu.

-This Experience Nutridge Luau review was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Experience Nutridge Luau review was written by Hawaii travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-One of the top questions I see online from travelers is “is it worth going to a luau in Hawaii?”
+One of the top questions I see online from travelers is, “Is it worth going to a luau in Hawaii?”

 I usually want to scream YES, but then I remember that it honestly depends on which one you go to.